Teapa Municipality

-Teapa Municipality is a municipality in Tabasco in south-eastern Mexico.
+Teapa is a municipality in the Mexican state of Tabasco.
+Located in the southeastern part of the country near the Gulf of Mexico and bordering Chiapas.
+Known as a "Magical Town" for its stunning landscape and traditions, its main attractions include the Grutas de Coconá caves and the historic Estación del Ferrocarril.
+It's also a significant center for banana production.

+Etymology

 Its name comes from the Nahuatl words "Tetl and apan", which mean "river over stones" or "stone's river".
 It refers to one of the rivers that crosses the town.

+Geography

 The municipal seat is Teapa city, and possess a division constituted by 18 ejidos, 15 ranches, 1 populated, 6 neighborhoods and 1 villa.
 Its territorial extension is 679.78 km2, which corresponds to 2.76% of the state total; this places the municipality 16th in territorial extension.
 There is a border to the north with the municipalities of Centro and Jalapa; and in the south, east and west with the state of Chiapas.
 According to the results presented for the 2nd population and home count from 2005, the municipality has a population of 49,262 people.

 Climate

 The weather is warm and humid with rain all year round; it has an annual average temperature of 27.8 °C. The monthly highest average is in June from and the lowest average is in December.